 - Animal Locators – The kids each try to see how many different kinds of animals they can locate; Squirrels, birds, rabbits, insects, fish, etc.

 - ‘I-Spy’ – Take turns trying to guess what each other spies.
 This helps kids with adjectives and observation.

-- Colorful Flowers – It may not be spring, but there are still many beautiful flowers.
+- Colorful Flowers – It may not be spring, but many beautiful flowers still exist.
 Have the kids try to point out flowers for all the colors in the rainbows.

 - Simon Says – Playing Simon Says gives you, as the parent, a great opportunity to keep the kids moving.
 IE jumping jacks, skipping, stretches, etc.

 - Walk This Way – Have the kids get to point A to point B in various ways.
 IE skipping, hopping, walking backward, etc.

 - Leaf Collection – Each kid gets their own bag to collect all different kinds of leaves.
 I encourage my kids to find as many as possible in different shapes, sizes, and colors.
 When we take walking breaks or when we get home, we use the leaves for educational activities such as:

 - Put the leaves in order from biggest to smallest